 From eCommerce sites crawling their competitors’ or suppliers’ prices, product descriptions and images to site-specific web crawling – we try to explore how online shopping sites exploit data crawling to their advantage.

 Selling products at competitive prices all the time is a really crucial aspect of e-commerce.
 Some of these sites actually crawl web for their competitors’ sites to ensure that they’re either able to match the prices being offered over there or offer better prices.
 It has indeed been proved that pricing optimization techniques can improve gross profit margins by around 10%.
-Web crawling applications in eCommerce is felt by travel companies, to extract prices from airlines’ websites in (near) real time since a long time.
+Web crawling applications in eCommerce is felt by travel companies, to extract prices from airlines’ websites in (near) real time for a long time.

 In order to stay on top of their direct competitors, nowadays e-commerce sites closely monitor their counterparts.
 For example, say Amazon would want to know how their products are performing against BestBuy or Walmart, and whether their product coverage is complete.
 Towards this end, they would want to crawl web product catalogs from these two sites to find the gaps in their catalog.
 They’d also want to stay updated about whether they’re running any promotions on any of the products or categories.